Thinking about paying to advertise on TV, radio or magazines? Here's why some traditional media might not be the best option.

 However, the negative effect clutter has on advertising there are ways to attract consumers through creative advertising campaigns that hold their attention.
 A great example of this is John Lewis.
 Every year John Lewis creates a huge advertising campaign before releasing their Christmas advert.
 This builds up tension and creates a lot of attention around the brand and when it finally releases its advert it is a huge talking point for people around the country.
 This is also a great way to break through clutter as every business is releasing Christmas adverts so by creating an exciting campaign it grabs consumers attention.

-Our Digital adspend blog post explains in more detail why more businesses are using online advertising as a means of attracting new customers
+Our article on digital ad spend explains in more detail why more businesses are using online advertising as a means of attracting new customers.